 • keeping a food diary to monitor daily calorie intake and UC symptoms

-A person may wish to try eating a varied, nutritious diet and getting regular exercise to prevent weight gain.
+A person may wish to try eating a varied, nutritious diet and getting regular exercise or physical activity to help prevent weight gain.
+They may also wish to consider contacting their doctor for advice.